 However, roughly 53 percent of their population speaks French fluently.

 This is one of the African countries that has the greatest number of francophones.
 Around 80% of Gabonese nationals verbalize the tongue fluently and 32% of residents have made it their first dialect.

 Equatorial Guinea is also a country with three official languages: French, Spanish, and Portuguese.
-The country was colonized by the Spanish.
+The Spanish colonized the country.

 As such, they are the only African country whose official tongue is Spanish.
-But there are also aboriginal languages that include Bujeba, Gum, Bube, Igbo, Pichinglis, Bisio, and so on.
+But there are also aboriginal languages, including Bujeba, Gum, Bube, Igbo, Pichinglis, Bisio, etc.

 The Central African Republic

 Two tongues are verbalized in CAR which consists of French and Sangho.
 French was the tongue they’d inherited from their colonial masters.

 As such, they use it for governmental administration and inter-communal communication.
 Approximately 28.75% of their aboriginal people are fluent in French.

 Nevertheless, the inhabitants use Sangho and other dialects as their primary language.